UniversalDependencies/docs/_it-dep/appos.md

 shortdef: 'appositional modifier'
 ---

 An appositional modifier of a noun is a nominal immediately following the first noun that serves to define or modify that noun.
-It includes parenthesized examples, as well as defining abbreviations in one of these structures.
+It includes parenthesized examples, as well as defining abbreviations.

 ~~~ sdparse
 una società italo libica , la Gatoil